gmcmt/DyGPrompt/README.md

-We provide the code (in pytorch) for our paper "Node-Time Conditional Promot Learning in Dynamic Graphs" accept by ICLR 2025.
+We provide the code (in pytorch) for our paper "Node-Time Conditional Promot Learning in Dynamic Graphs" accepted by ICLR 2025.

 ## Description